Supporting the Translation Community

 - Public actions deemed as damaging to the Church in general and the Bible translation movement in particular.

-- Teamwork features: synchronization of work between team members
+- Online synchronization of data between team members

 - Secure cloud storage of data